Hollywood, DUI Dismissed at Arraignment, 0.08% BAC

-Summary: DUI dismissed at arraignment after city prosecutor Agrees that single lane change insufficient probable cause to make traffic stop, Metro Courthouse.
+Summary: DUI dismissed at arraignment after city prosecutor agrees that single lane change is insufficient probable cause to make traffic stop, Metro Courthouse.

 Our client was devastated.
 Age 27, with no criminal history, and a bright future ahead of her as an accountant, she called our office.